Overweight does not necessarily equal unhealthy.

 If you struggle with getting enough protein in your diet, then a quality protein supplement (like whey protein) is a healthy and convenient way to boost your total intake.

-If you’re a vegetarian, check out this article on how to increase your protein intake.
+If you’re a vegetarian or vegan, then check out this article on how to increase your protein intake.

 Bottom Line: Eating enough protein is a very effective way to lose weight.
 Some studies suggest that protein is particularly effective against belly fat accumulation.